Singa the Lion: Project Singa

 Project Singa was launched in 2010 as a project to commemorate World Kindness Day.
 A series of 2.5 inch tall vinyl collectible figurines of Singa the Kindness Lion were created in collaboration with Singapore-based toy maker Play Imaginative and various local artists.

 Additionally, a design contest was also held in which winning entries would be made into figurines.
 A total of 34 designs were designed and developed to promote messages of graciousness and kindness in society.

-Present Singa

-The courtesy lion of the 1970s and 80s has grown into the lion of kindness today.
-Till this date, Singa spends most of its time in schools, where it imparts values like graciousness and compassion to our primary school children and preschoolers.
-Singa also appears in the public as and when it is called upon to do so.

-Singa Resigns was a campaign launched by the Singapore Kindness Movement in May 2013.
-The purpose of Singa's brief absence was to remind the public that kindness should not be dependent on the mascot to foster kindness and graciousness, but should be channelled through one's behaviour and responsibility.

-In the present day, Singa can still be relied upon to help us achieve another public goal – a kind and gracious Singapore through public campaigns.
-In the new normal, the emphasis now shifts to Singaporeans, who are called upon to channel their inner Singa and spread kindness in a more intentional way.

-Intellectual Property Rights
+Intellectual property rights

 The image of Singa the Kindness Lion and the word 'Singa' are the registered trademarks of the Singapore Kindness Movement.
-The use of the trademarks are subjected to conforming to the Singapore Copyright Act (Chapter 63) and has to be approved by the Singapore Kindness Movement.
+The use of the trademarks are subjected to conformance to the Singapore Copyright Act (Chapter 63) and has to be approved by the Singapore Kindness Movement.